RiboDB : a prokaryotic ribosomal components DataBase

 latest built database

-with more genomes, an extended biodiversity a simplier scheme and an improved final quality-control of the ribosomal proteins.
+with more genomes, an extended biodiversity a simplier scheme and an improved final quality-control of the ribosomal proteins and sequences of rDNA 16S/23S/5S.

-You can list the genomes you want, count them and extract all the corresponding ribosomal proteins.
+You can list the genomes you want, count them and extract all the corresponding ribosomal proteins or rDNA.

-There is no table of the ribosomal proteins content of the genomes here.
+There is no table of the ribosomal proteins or rDNA content of the genomes here.

 RIBODB V.3 CONTENT

-RiboDB release 12 contains nucleic and protein sequences of ribosomal proteins from 167,908 genomes of Archaea and Bacteria.
+RiboDB currently contains nucleic and protein sequences of ribosomal proteins from 212,630 genomes of Bacteria (206,597) and Archaea (5,879).
 The aim of this work is facilitate the use of ribosomal proteins in phylogeny

-• all bacterial and archaeal genomes from RefSeq (120,548 genomes).
-Worth noticing, "highly populated species" (i.e species with more that 1,000 genome sequences in RefSeq) are represented only by the RefSeq representative strains available on their FTP and by a random selection of the genomes for these species (26.558).
+• Worth noticing, "highly populated species" (i.e species with more that 1,000 genome sequences in RefSeq) are represented only by ~1000 genomes selected on the basis of representativity and quality

 RiboDB allows two types of queries:

-• The retrieval of information on strains and genomes for which ribosomal proteins are available in RiboDB.
+• The retrieval of information on strains and genomes for which ribosomal proteins and/or rDNA are available in RiboDB.
 These queries must begin by the tag

 .
 For instance